tanerijun/vitaneri/src/content/posts/spring-boot-working-with-database-using-jdbctemplate.md

 ---
 datetime: 2022-09-01T01:04:50.000Z
 title: "Spring Boot: Working With Database Using JDBCTemplate"
-slug: spring-boot-working-with-database-using-jdbctemplate
-featured: false
 tags:
   - spring
   - jdbctemplate
-description: "Learn how to connect a Spring Boot application with a relational database using JDBCTemplate."
 ---

 In this tutorial, we'll learn how to connect a Spring Boot application with a relational database using JDBCTemplate.
 First, some background on why JDBCTemplate is used.